surveyjs/survey-creator/docs/Build-Component-Questions.md

 }
 ```

 Again, it requires relative deep knowledge of SurveyJS for building this survey.
-End-user must know about expression question and cell type, be able to create an expression ``{row.qty} * {row.price}``, know about total row in matrix and finally understand that he needs to use ``defaultValue`` property to define the price column.
+End-user must know about expression question and cell type, be able to create an expression ``{row.qty} * {row.price}``, know about total row in matrix and finally understand that he needs to use ``defaultValue`` property to define the price column value.
-In other words, it requires knowledge and time to convert matrix dropdown into order question.
+In other words, it requires knowledge and time to convert matrix dropdown into order table widget.

-Everything, that end-user needs, is to define the list of items to sell, their names and price and nothing more.
+Everything, that end-user needs, is to define the list of items, their names and price, and nothing more.
 The component question allows to bring this functionality into SurveyJS Creator.

 ```javascript
 Survey.ComponentCollection.Instance.add({